jazzband/django-analytical/docs/services/piwik.rst

 ==================================
-Piwik -- open source web analytics
+Matomo (formerly Piwik) -- open source web analytics
 ==================================

 Piwik_ is an open analytics platform currently used by individuals,